Skip to content

 Psychz Networks

-Psychz Networks’ Chicago DC location in the Digital Realty building at 600 S Federal Street.
-The facility offers 142,000 square feet of space and 10 Megawatts of power capacity.
+Psychz Networks' Chicago data center is located in the Digital Realty building at 600 S Federal Street.
+The facility offers 142,000 square feet of space and 10,000 kW of power capacity.

 Data centers Chicago